Cutaneous leishmaniasis: American cutaneous and mucocutaneous leishmaniasis

-There is no strong evidence for the efficacy of surgery, oral itraconazole and fluconazole, oral antibiotics (rifampicin, metronidazole, cotrimoxazole), intravenous or topical amphotericin B, oral dapsone, photodynamic therapy, promoting healing therapies, laser, or cryotherapy treatments.
+No strong evidence indicates the efficacy of surgery, oral itraconazole and fluconazole, oral antibiotics (rifampicin, metronidazole, cotrimoxazole), intravenous or topical amphotericin B, oral dapsone, photodynamic therapy, promoting healing therapies, laser, or cryotherapy treatments.

 Old World cutaneous leishmaniasis

 Similar to ACML, the treatment recommendations for Old World cutaneous leishmaniasis (OWCL) are uncertain due to the variability of and inconsistencies within the research.

-Most studies done to assess treatments of OWCL included two species of parasites, Leishmania major and Leishmania tropica.
+Most studies done to assess treatments of OWCL included two species of parasites, L. major and L. tropica.
 The most well-studied treatments for OWCL are oral itraconazole and topical paromomycin.
 Patients treated with oral itraconazole for an average of 2.5 months had a higher cure rate compared to placebo, but they also had a higher rate of side effects, including gastrointestinal complaints, abnormal liver function, headaches, and dizziness.
 Patients treated with topical paromomycin showed no difference in cure rate compared to placebo, but patients treated with paromomycin had a higher rate of adverse skin reactions.

 The treatments for other Leishmania species responsible for OWCL, such as L. infantum, L. aethiopica, and L. donovani, have not been thoroughly studied.
 In addition, the effects of leishmaniasis treatment in children, women of childbearing age, patients with comorbidities, and immunocompromised patients have not been well established.

 Epidemiology

 Cutaneous leishmaniasis is endemic in all tropical and subtropical areas of the world.
 The distribution of this disease is very tightly linked to geography, and villages even 15 miles apart can have very different rates of cutaneous leishmaniasis.

 Most species of Leishmania are capable of infecting humans and causing cutaneous leishmaniasis.
 In the New World, these organisms include L. amazonensis, L. braziliensis, L. guyanensis, L. lainsoni, L. lindenbergi, L. mexicana, L. naiffi, L. panamensis, L. peruviana, L. shawi, and L. venezuelensis.
 Old World species that cause cutaneous leishmaniasis include L. aethiopica, L. infantum, L. major, and L. tropica.
-With the exception of L. tropica — which is commonly associated with human settlements and therefore considered to be an anthroponotic species — all of these organisms are zoonotic.
+With the exception of L. tropica—which is commonly associated with human settlements and therefore considered to be an anthroponotic species—all of these organisms are zoonotic.
 As demographic changes occur in developing nations, some species that have traditionally been considered to be zoonotic (e.g., L. panamensis) are becoming primarily human pathogens.

 Dogs and rodents serve as the primary animal reservoir hosts in the sylvatic cycle, but people with chronic PKDL can also serve as important reservoir hosts for cutaneous leishmaniasis.
 The most common vectors for cutaneous leishmaniasis in the Old World are sandflies of the genus Phlebotomus, while Lutzomyia and those within the family Psychodidae (especially the genus Psychodopygus) are the most common vectors in the New World.
-There are more than 600 species of phlebotomine sandflies, and only 30 of these are known vectors.
+More than 600 species of phlebotomine sandflies are known, but only 30 of these are known to be vectors.
 Cutaneous leishmaniasis has been seen in American and Canadian troops coming back from Afghanistan.